fbpx

 Second, you must get an applicant’s written permission to run a credit report, according to the Fair Credit Reporting Act.
 If you reject an applicant based on the results of their credit check, you must inform the applicant of this.
 You also have to explain what factors were included in your decision to reject their application.

-Thirdly, you are required to make reasonable accommodations for tenants with disabilities, such as by installing ramps, assigning them an adequate parking space, or leasing them a lower unit.
+Thirdly, you are required to make reasonable accommodations for residents with disabilities, such as by installing ramps, assigning them an adequate parking space, or leasing them a lower unit.

-• compensate your tenant for damages (out-of-pocket damages and emotional distress damages)
+• compensate your resident for damages (out-of-pocket damages and emotional distress damages)

 • provide permanent injunctive relief